ben-kemister/development-cheat-sheets/content/operating_systems/linux/mount.md

 Note the version `vers` may be different depending on the capabilities of the cifs server.

 These instructions were based on the information [here](https://marzorati.co/how-to-mount-cifs-share-permanently-on-ubuntu/).

+## Mount an ISO file

+1. Create the directory to mount to: `mkdir /mnt/iso-image`
+2. Mount the iso file with: `sudo mount -o loop IsoFile.iso /mnt/iso-image/`